maciejsmolka/solvergater/README.md

 problems with special attention paid for inverse problems.
 A simulated problem of the latter type can be as follows.

-First, we prepare some ‘observed data’ by running the solver at a high accuracy level.
+First, we prepare some ‘observed data’ by running the solver at a given point.

 ``` r
 observed_data <- run(s, c(10, 10, 10, 10), silent = TRUE)$qoi